aglines/playlist-from-dj/README.md

 # playlist-from-dj
 creates playlists in Spotify, based on music data from a radio station dj

+## To run
+- First, run create_archive_gethost.py one time, to get the host ID from the radio station API, given the known time slots when the DJ hosts a show.
+TODO: explain required env vars

+- Run create_archive_getsongs.py given the known host_id.
+Hardcoded host_id and airdate_after and airdate_before datetimes, in order to retrieve all historical song data and cache locally as json.
+Retrieved in chunks based on airdate.
+Historical data is limited, so the oldest dates drop off, therefore I wanted to save the raw API response ASAP and process it later.

+- To do further processing, write the cached json to a local db by running create_archive_writejson_todb.py.
+This stores the raw API response in postgres.

+- TODO: modify getshow_from_dj.py, so that user can enter a date at cl, and a playlist will be created from that date.
+    - Build a lookup table to make this quicker: show_date (done)

 # to do / planned structure

 ## Roadblock: API rate limits